 No matter the time of year, this harborside city is buzzing and brimming with fun things to do.
 Bundle up in the cold months and hole up in cute pubs—or come during the warm season, catch a Red Sox game, and enjoy evenings sipping cocktails on a rooftop bar.
 Here, our favorite things to do in Boston, all in a perfect, culture-filled 24-hour itinerary.

-8:00 p.m.: While you’re in the North End, and if you’re up for a post-dinner nightcap, grab a drink at Parla, another Italian restaurant in the neighborhood.
+8 p.m.: While you’re in the North End, and if you’re up for a post-dinner nightcap, grab a drink at Parla, another Italian restaurant in the neighborhood.
 Between the low-lit Mediterranean vibe and the subtle nods to speakeasy decor, Parla boasts over 25 varieties of bitters, and the bartenders are all about concocting cool original drinks tailor-made to guests’ palates.